Glossary

 Bone Marrow Biopsy A procedure used to remove soft tissue, called marrow, from inside the bone.
 A reading of a Bone Marrow Biopsy to detect the amount of fibrosis in the bone marrow is often used in part to diagnose myelofibrosis.

-CALR Mutation (Calreticulin mutation) The CALR gene is the second most frequent somatic mutation after JAK2 in ET and PMF patients.
+CALR Mutation (Calreticulin mutation) The CALR gene is the second most frequent somatic mutation after JAK2 in ET and pMF patients.
 It is not found in people with PV.
-CALR mutation is mutually exclusive of JAK2 and MPL mutations.
-It has a frequency of approximately 49% to 88% in ET and MF.
+CALR mutations are mutually exclusive of JAK2 and MPL mutations.
+In ET and MF, CALR mutations have a frequency of approximately 49% to 88%.

-Chimeric Antigen Receptor (CART) cells Cells taken from the body and programed to identify and kill cancer cells.
+Chimeric Antigen Receptor (CART) Cells Cells taken from a patient’sbody and programed to identify and kill cancer cells when returned to the patient’s blood stream.

-CAR T – cell therapy The process of harvesting cells from blood or bone marrow, which aregenetically modified before being expanded in number.
-This modification targets the T cells specifically to the patient’s cancer and triggers them to attack when they get there.
+CAR T – Cell Therapy The process of harvesting cells from blood or bone marrow, which are genetically modified before being expanded in number.
+This modification targets the T cells specifically to the patient’s cancer and triggers them to attack when returned to the patient’s body.

-Chemokines Any of various cytokines produced in acute and chronic inflammation that mobilize and activate white blood cells.
+Chemokines Any of various chemical signals called cytokines produced in acute and chronic inflammation that mobilize and activate white blood cells.

-CRISPR-Cas9 gene editing This technique has potential application for genetic editing of humans, animals, and other organisms.
-By delivering the Cas9 protein and appropriate guide RNAs into a cell, the organism’s genome can be cut at any desired location.
+CRISPR-Cas9 Gene Editing A laboratory method which has potential application for genetic editing of humans, animals, and other organisms.
+By delivering the Cas9 protein and appropriate directions, in the form of RNAs, into a cell, the organism’s genome can be cut and edited at desired locations.

-Cytokine A type of protein that has an effect on the immune system.
+Cytokine A type of protein or molecule that has an effect on the immune system.
 Some cytokines stimulate the immune system and others slow it down.
 Cytokines are often produced by immune cells but can also be produced by nonimmune cells.
-They can also be made in the lab and used therapuetically.
+They can also be made in the laboratory and used therapeutically.

-Cytopenias A deficiency of some cellular element of the blood
+Cytopenias A deficiency of some cellular element in the blood of an individual.

-Cytoplasm The protoplasm outside the nucleus of a cell
+Cytoplasm The space outside the nucleus of a cell, usually containing various cellular structures.

 Cytoreductive Reducing the number of cells.

-DNA sequencing The term DNA sequencing refers to sequencing methods for determining the order of the nucleotide bases—adenine, guanine, cytosine, and thymine—in a molecule of DNA.
+DNA Sequencing The term DNA sequencing refers to laboratory methods for determining the order of the nucleotide bases — adenine, guanine, cytosine, and thymine — in a strand of DNA.
+DNA sequencing can identify the presence of gene mutations.

 Endogenous Produced or growing from within.